Salisbury, O'Hare and Glennon all earn post-season honors.

 Eye of the Tiger is back and this time you get a chance to go behind the scenes of a women's tennis team practice as they take to the courts at the Racquet Club of Memphis.

-Former Tiger Ben Stapp begins his first season as an assistant coach for the Memphis women's tennis program.
+Former Tiger Ben Stapp begins his second season in 2014-15 as an assistant coach for the Memphis women's tennis program.

 At Memphis, Stapp was a three-time all-Conference USA singles selection while playing for the nationally-ranked Tigers from 2000-03.
 Stapp teamed with Lee Taylor Walker in doubles in 2002 and 2003, where the duo reached as high as No. 12 in the country in Jan.
 2003.